BTW-Community/BTW-Fishing-Animal-Dung-Seed-Tweaks/README.md

-# BTW Fishing, Animal, Dung and Seed Tweaks
+# BTW Fishing, Animal and Seed Tweaks

 Based on BTW-Community/BTW-gradle-fabric-example